kiwano-js/kiwano/docs/basics/schema.md

 `.naming(strategy)`

 Attaches a naming strategy to the schema.
-This strategy is automatically added to all merge sub-schemas, so it only has to be provided once in the root-schema.
+This strategy is automatically added to all merged sub-schemas as well, so you just have to provide it once in the root-schema.

 > See [Naming](entity-schema/naming.md) for more information about naming strategies